modelica-3rdparty/ExternData/README.md

 ## Library description
 ExternData is a utility library to access data stored in CSV, INI, JSON, MATLAB MAT, SSV, TIR, Excel XLS/XLSX or XML files.
-The aim of this library is to provide access from Modelica simulation tools to data sets for convenient model initialization and parametrization.
+The aim of this library is to provide access from Modelica simulation tools to data sets for convenient model initialization and parameterization.
+An overview of the library is provided in

+> Thomas Beutlich and Dietmar Winkler.
+Efficient Parameterization of Modelica Models.
+In: _Proceedings of the 14th International Modelica Conference_.
+Ed. by Martin Sjölund, Lena Buffoni, Adrian Pop, and Lennart Ochel.
+Linköping, Sweden, September 2021.
+DOI: [10.3384/ecp21181141](https://doi.org/10.3384/ecp21181141).

 ### Main features
 * Read support of file formats